aramis-lab/clinica/docs/Pipelines/MachineLearning_PrepareSVM.md

 SVM regularization of PET data that accounts for the spatial and anatomical structure of neuroimaging data.

 !!! note
-    The full list of output files can be found in the [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#machinelearning-prepare-spatial-svm-prepare-input-data-for-spatially-regularized-svm).
+    The full list of output files can be found in [The ClinicA Processed Structure (CAPS) specifications](../../CAPS/Specifications/#machinelearning-prepare-spatial-svm-prepare-input-data-for-spatially-regularized-svm).

 ## Going further